 A pad compared to a topper would be a cheaper alternative if you are looking to slightly upgrade your original mattress or protect it.
-However, if you are finding your mattress lacking in comfort to the point you feel you need a new mattress but you don’t want to spend the money then the mattress topper is a wonderful alternative to give your bed what it is lacking.
+However, if you are finding your mattress lacking in comfort to the point you feel you need a new mattress but you don’t want to spend the money then the best cheap mattress toppers can help you give your bed what it is lacking without breaking the bank.

 In summary the mattress pad and topper are uniquely different in what they will provide for you in updating your mattress.
 When considering which one you think will be the best mattress pad or topper for you keep in mind the materials they are made of, the cost of each, and most of all the support you are looking to gain with your purchase.